-Students are placed on SAP Suspension for failing SAP requirements at the conclusion of the student's 16-week semester (two (2) eight (8)-week terms) on SAP Warning.
+Students are placed on SAP Suspension for failing SAP requirements at the conclusion of the student's 16-week semester on SAP Warning.
+Students on SAP Suspension are not eligible to receive federal student aid disbursements.

 Notification of the change of academic standing will be emailed to the student's Grantham University email address.
-Lack of reception of notification does not exempt student from the policy requirements.
+Lack of reception of notification does not exempt students from the policy requirements.
 To regain eligibility for enrollment, students must submit a successful academic appeal.